This Is Why Informative And Strategic Storytelling Gets The Job by Mark Anthony Dyson

 “Once you reach the interview, the facts matter,” Prichard says.
 “Your application, resume, and cover letter made the data case by showing your qualifications for the job.”

 While data is essential, showing how it applies and impacts can be done through storytelling.

 While Zanie came prepared with call reports and performance reviews, she focused on describing situations where her numbers made an impact rather than on the numbers themselves.
 These examples were more valuable than any data she could have shared.

 4. The Power of the Plot Places You

 You can only persuade an employer to imagine you in their open position if you share stories that help them envision you in the role.

 “The interview is to find out what the employer’s needs are and to show them you’re the right person [to meet those needs,” Prichard says.
 “Nothing beats storytelling to accomplish those goals.”

-During the time Zanie worked on my team, she was often more bashful than she was in the interview, but she always smiled and stepped up when the moment presented itself.
+When Zanie worked on my team, she was often more bashful than in the interview, but she always smiled and stepped up when the moment presented itself.